 Be very aware of any builder who tries to block you from getting an independent, unbiased inspection.
 Are they trying to hide something?
 A good builder should have no problem with someone inspecting his work.

 Advantis Home Inspection will supply you with a written report, along with pictures, explaining in easy to understand terms, exactly what issues need to be addressed, and/or which professional contractors are needed to insure repairs/corrections are made to current industry standards.
-Every home inspection includes a FREE !!
+Every full home inspection includes a FREE !!
 INFRARED SURVEY by a fully trained and CERTIFIED RESIDENTIAL THERMOGRAGHER (CRT), as well as a FREE !!
 FOUNDATION LEVELNESS CHECK

 A Pre-Closing Inspection by an experienced and Certified Professional Home Inspector will save you money in the long run, and alleviate a lot of headaches.